 Zinc can help in detoxification by enhancing the function of the liver and kidneys.
 Zinc deficiency is often linked to liver cirrhosis, and adequate levels of the mineral can prevent oxidative liver damage (25).
-The mineral is also helpful in preventing kidney disease and keeping the organs functioning perfectly (26).
+The mineral is also helpful in preventing kidney disease, protecting against cadmium and mercury exposure, and keeping the organs functioning perfectly (26).

 Studies show that patients with tinnitus have low levels of zinc.
 Though we need more research in this area, zinc can be a potential treatment for tinnitus (27).

 These properties of zinc can make your skin clear.
-It might also help with scars and herpes.
+It might also help with healing scars and preventing herpes outbreaks.
 You can get creams and ointments from the pharmacy with zinc as the primary constituent.
 Check with your doctor before using them, though.
-The anti-aging benefits of zinc can also help reduce wrinkles and age spots.
+With the aforementioned antioxidants above, the anti-aging benefits of zinc can also help prevent wrinkles and age spots.

 Zinc helps you maintain healthy hair.
 A deficiency in the mineral can lead to the deterioration of the protein structure that makes up the hair follicles.
-Taking adequate zinc can help in this aspect.
+Making sure you get adequate zinc can help in this aspect.

 |0–6 months||2 mg*||2 mg*||–||–|

 |4–8 years||5 mg||5 mg||–||–|

 |9–13 years||8 mg||8 mg||–||–|